ElvationFullStack/mobx-1-lesson-exercises-updated/README.md

 # about the app
  this is a react app that we use mobx as model manger for state of app component

+ # To Do
+ i want to add some css styling for this app , some alert event for our operations